 Yet it takes a total of two weeks for the influenza vaccination to kick in and start doing its job, the CDC reports, meaning timing for the vaccination and keeping your kid healthy in the interim is important.

 What are the vaccination options?
-Is there anything you can do at home to prevent the spread of the flu?
-Here are the weapons you'll need to ward off the virus this year.
+Is there anything you can do at home to prevent the spread of the flu this year?
+Here are the weapons you’ll need to ward off the virus this year.

 - Extreme tiredness

 - Body aches and headaches

 - Chills paired with a high fever

 If that doesn’t sound like fun, there are some things you can do.
 The top tactic in protecting your child from the flu?
 Get a vaccination.